kmurph73/set-state-is-great/README.md

 };
 ```

-Which you enables you to forceUpdate this component from anywhere (if it's still mounted - if not, nothing bad happens).
+Which you enables you to forceUpdate this component from anywhere (if it's still mounted - if not, it won't rerender it).

 ```javascript
   window.App.store.forceUpdateViaName('post', 'post_detail');